BLOG: Dilute and Mix

 DIY: Make lip balm

-Want to get started with your essential oils?
+Getting started with your essential oils?
 Make your own lip balm.
-Delicious during the cold period of the...
+Delicious in the cold period of the year, or...

 DIY: Making scented candles